Plan your Park(ing) Day

 THIS STREET IS YOURS!

-See the transformation of the parking spot in front of 60 Prust Ave into a neighborhood gathering spot.
-We'll have tea and snacks and will be hosting a kids craft table, an open mic event (without a mic lol), and free tarot readings.
+Help us transform the parking spot in front of 60 Prust Ave into a neighborhood gathering spot!
+We'll have tea and snacks, a kids craft table, and free tarot readings.
+We'll also host an open mic (without a mic) from 12-1pm, so bring your poems, music, interpretive dance routine, or other talents :).

 ONCE UPON A TIME IN THE VILLAGE

-The installation features pink furniture, including book shelves, benches, and tables, forming a whimsical backdrop amidst the busy traffic on Church St. When visitors approach the shelves, they would discover the books are all blank!
-The empty covers invite passersby to invent their own stories: writing down the title of their memoir, a summary of an alter ego, or a fictional tale.
-Visitors can decorate and personalize these books to reflect their journeys.
-When finished, they may take the books home, leave them on the shelves for others to borrow, or sit nearby to browse through others’ stories.
+You are invited to join us, and reinvent your story: grab a blank book, writing down the title of your memoir, a summary of an alter ego, or a fictional tale.
+You can decorate and personalize the books to reflect your journeys.
+When finished, you may leave the books on the shelves for others to borrow, or sit nearby to browse through others’ creations.

 TINY HOUS(ING)